groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [completion], [elements], [finished].

 ### single

 `recorder.single` is a publisher expectation which waits for the recorded publisher to publish exactly one element and complete.

-When waiting for this expectation, a `RecordingError` is thrown if the publisher does not complete on time, or does not publish exactly one element before it completes.
+:x: When waiting for this expectation, a `RecordingError` is thrown if the publisher does not complete on time, or does not publish exactly one element before it completes.
 The publisher error is thrown if the publisher fails.

-Otherwise, the single published element is returned.
+:white_check_mark: Otherwise, the single published element is returned.

 For example: